Grab Your $10,000 Now! Enter your your information now for a chance to win. https://tundrafile.com/show.php?l=0&u=1045447&id=48181&tracking_id=

 There are three stories throughout the entire temple.

-I completely decked out the temple with beautiful floral and figural artwork.
+completely decked out the temple with beautiful floral and figural artwork.

 The Ramayan, the Mahabharata, and Krishna's various adventures are the subjects of the artwork.